 - Sharing razors

-If you have had a needle stick injury or recent encoutner then you should choose our Early Detection Screen.
+With Better2Know, you can test for Hepatitis C either on its own or as part of our Hepatitis Screen or Platinum Screen.
+If you have had a needle stick injury or recent encounter, you should choose our Early Detection Screen.

-The virus can be treated.
-There are now new medicaitons which are proven to be very effective against Hepatitsi C. These drugs offer the best chance to clear the virus from the body and are shown to work in 50-85% of paitents, as some strains or genotypes of the HCV are more likely to respond than others.
-Even if the virus is not completely cleared, the treatments can reduce inflammation and scarring of the liver.
-There are new drugs available that are taken alongside these, and even newer ones on the horizon that offer increased chances of success.
+New medications have proven to be very effective in treating Hepatitis C with few side effects.
+These treatments offer the best chance to clear the virus in the body and are shown to work in up to 95% of patients.
+Some strains or genotypes of the Hepatitis C virus are more likely to respond than others.
+Even if the virus is not completely cleared, treatment can reduce inflammation and scarring of the liver.